microsoft/TaskWeaver/website/docs/llms/customized_llm_api.md

 ```

 5. Configurate `taskweaver_config.json` file in the `project` dir based on your implemented LLM API.
 6. Run `python llm_api_test.py` to test your LLM API.
-If the LLM API is successfully tested, you will see the response from your LLM API.
+If the LLM API is successfully set up, you will see the response from your LLM API.